JoeyStanley/real/_posts/2017-09-27-ar-raising.md

 <img src="/images/plots/ar_10_percent.png" style="width: 30em;"/>

 Here, we see that the /gɑr/ sequences (highlighted in green now) are all very high and very front, together with /jɑr/ and /ʃɑr/ which have similar transition formant patterns.
 Similarly, the /ɑr/ words after bilabials (now in yellow) are somewhat backer, though this isn't as stark.
+In fact the difference in voicing of the following stop is much smaller, and might not even be significant at all anymore.

-If we measure later in time, the influence of the /r/ and its following consonant is increasing and the distinctions between the vowels are decreasing.
+If we measure later in time, the influence of the /r/ and its following consonant is increasing and the distinctions between the vowels also decreases.

 <img src="/images/plots/ar_50_70_percent.png" style="width: 40em;"/>